History of the Blyde River Canyon:

 Blyde River Canyon is a site of Natural Phenomena.
 It is the largest Green Canyon in the world and it stretches over 26 Kilometres and is over 800 meters deep.
 The Blyde River Canyon is located in Mpumalanga on the northern parts of the Drakensberg Escarpment.
 There are many treasures within the canyon like:

-•Another treasure in the area is the Kadishi Tufa Waterfalls, which are the second highest Tufa waterfalls in the world.
+Another treasure in the area is these waterfalls, which are the second highest Tufa waterfalls in the world.
 The Kadishi Tufa Waterfalls are known as the 'weeping face of nature' due to the waterfall personifying a 'weeping' face.

 The exciting thing about the Blyde River Canyon is that you can experience its beauty on land, water and in the air.
 You can walk to various viewpoints, take a boat trip in the water or you can fly over the Blyde River Canyon in a Microlight or in a Hot Air Balloon and to top it off is that you get a history lesson doing something fun and exciting at the same time.